 Evaluation of Usability

-On the surface, usability is all about making websites easier to navigate, making sure it works well, and evaluating how satisfied the user is.
+On the surface, usability is all about making websites easier to navigate, making sure it works well, and using usability testing to evaluate how satisfied the user is.
 It shows how easy it is for a user to navigate websites, software, or applications.
 Usability is not a single value of the user interface.
 Instead, it is a combination of various elements.

 Here are some of the most important components of usability: